 Selendy & Gay Represents the American Federation of Teachers and Public Servants in Lawsuit Against the U.S. Department of Education and Secretary of Education Betsy DeVos

 NEW YORK – Selendy & Gay filed a suit today against U.S. Secretary of Education Betsy DeVos and the U.S. Department of Education, who oversee the administration of the Public Service Loan Forgiveness (“PSLF”) program and the Temporary Expanded Public Service Loan Forgiveness (“TEPSLF”) program.

 In 2007, the Federal Government created the Public Service Loan Forgiveness program with bipartisan support, to encourage students to enter public service with a promise of relief from the crushing burden of student debt.
 Secretary DeVos has reneged on that promise.
-Instead, she has denied the overwhelming majority of public servants’ loan forgiveness applications without explanation, recourse,
+Instead, she has denied the overwhelming majority of public servants’ loan forgiveness applications without explanation, recourse, or notice.

 The suit, filed in the United States District Court for the District of Columbia, points to the Department of Education and Secretary DeVos’ failure to create a process to administer PSLF and TEPSLF.

 “The Department of Education should be the champion of our nation’s educational system,” said partner Lena Konanova who is leading the case, along with Maria Ginzburg, Caitlin Halligan, and Faith Gay.
 “But they have completely failed to protect this federal entitlement.
 Only 518 public servants have received PSLF thus far, a negligible number compared to 32 million borrowers repaying potentially PSLF-eligible loans as of 2016.”